ecr007/English-World/Phrases-Vocabulary/T.md

 Though: (conjunction) (aunque o sin embargo) : Is often used to introduce a contrast or concession in a sentence.
 E.g Though he studied hard, he didn't perform well in the exam.

+Although: (Conjunction) (A pesar de) is a subordinating conjunction.
+Fallowed by a clause, can link clauses.
+E.g: Although the weather is cold, everybody is out.
+E.g 2: Although my car is very old, it still runs very well.

 The general public: (noun) All the people om a country or community.

 Take: (verb) To move or carry something from one place to another.
 Past Tense: Took | Past participle: Taken | E.g: I took my car for repair last week.